Board of Trustees

-Kerry worked as a trial lawyer for the U.S. Department of Justice for ten years, handling criminal antitrust cases in Washington, D.C. and Atlanta.
+Kerry worked as a trial lawyer for the U.S. Department of Justice for 10 years, handling criminal antitrust cases in Washington and Atlanta.
 She holds a bachelor’s degree in history from U.C.
 Berkeley and a J.D. from U.C.
 Hastings.
-Since moving to New England, Kerry’s volunteer efforts have focused on the arts, education, and the environment.
-She taught as a Gallery Instructor at the MFA in Boston for five years.
-She served as co-chair of CA’s 2017-18 Parent Annual Fund.
-She also sits on the Council for EarthJustice, a non-profit environmental law firm, based in San Francisco.
+Since moving to New England, Keri’s volunteer efforts have focused on the arts, education, and the environment.
+She taught as a gallery instructor at the Museum of Fine Arts in Boston for five years.
+She served as co-chair of CA’s 2017–18 Parent Annual Fund and as CA Parents president from 2018 to 2020, and she is a member of the school’s Centennial Campaign Steering Committee.
+She also sits on the council for EarthJustice, a nonprofit environmental law firm based in San Francisco.

-Kerry and her husband, Paul, live in Lincoln, Mass.
-They have two children, Martha ’14, and Samuel ’20.
+Keri and her husband, Paul, live in Lincoln, Mass.
+They have two children, Martha ’14 and Samuel ’20.

 Bridget C. Johnson